Adnan-2k03/nexusfinal_report/attached_assets/NEXUS_CAPSTONE_REPORT_BACKUP_V1.md

 **Figure 7:** Custom Portfolio feature allowing players to showcase their interests (Anime & Manga, Books & Reading) beyond just gaming stats - building a complete player identity.

+**Explanation:**

+The Custom Portfolio extends beyond gaming statistics to capture the whole person:

+- **Interests Section:** Non-gaming hobbies like anime, books, music, movies, or sports
+- **Personality Indicators:** Helps find teammates with similar vibes
+- **Community Building:** Gaming friendships often extend beyond the game itself

+Why does this matter?
+Long-term gaming teams often succeed or fail based on interpersonal compatibility, not just skill levels.
+Two Diamond-ranked players who both love anime and have similar communication styles will likely form a better team than two Diamond players with nothing in common beyond the game.

+The interests feature enables natural conversation starters ("Oh, you like One Piece too?") that transform one-time teammates into long-term gaming friends.
+This is what differentiates Nexus from pure matchmaking services—it's building a community, not just filling team slots.

+This feature also supports custom gameplay links (Twitch clips, YouTube highlights) so players can showcase their actual gameplay, not just claim ranks they might not deserve.

 ---

 ### FIGURE 8: ADD GAME PROFILE